bukatea/queen-snake/README.md

 # queen-snake
-damsel that will put you in distress
+a damsel that will put you in distress